Jayich-Lab/pcb-fiber-switch/README.md

 * Solder the teensy board and pins together.
 To ensure the pins are vertically soldered, a breadboard can be used to help maintaining the position of pins.
 The control board itself can be used too.
 * Solder the control board and pin sockets together.
 Similarly, the teensy can be used to ensure alignment.
 * Connect the voltage regulator with the heat sink.
 * Solder everything else.
 Solder 2 wires from PAD1 and PAD2 for testing, and later for connecting to the power supply.
 PAD1 should be +8V, and PAD2 should be GND.
-TO DO: Add image.
+* The control board should look like [control_board_top.jpg](gallery/control_board_top.jpg).

 ### Wiring
 * The polarities of the cables matter.
-The cable between the control board and the first switch board should look like the one below.
-TO DO: Add image.
+The cable between the control board and the first switch board should look like [control_board_switch_board_connection.jpg](gallery/control_board_switch_board_connection.jpg).
 * The cable between switch boards should look like the one below.
 TO DO: Add image.
 * If using the frontpanel design in the repository, the length of the cable between the control board and the first switch board should be TO DO, and the length of the cable between switch boards should be TO DO.
 * Test the control board by loading the teensy with controller.ino.
 Change `manual_switch_overrides` array to all `false` to start all channels in auto mode.
 Remove the USB cable to the computer before putting the teensy on the control board, and connect the control board to a switch board (or more).
 Change the toggle switches on switch boards to right when viewing from the top.
 Connect 8 V power to the control board.
 Use a jumper to select a TTL channel from 1 to 8 on the 2x10 connector on each jumper board.
 Currently, TTL1-8 are connected to the teensy channels 9-2 respectively.
 GND and VCC pins are connected together and do not need jumpers across.
 The LED on each of the switch boards should change corresponding to the teensy channel output.